MindRove/SDK_Public/README.md

 ## Installation
 ### Python
-Under the linux or win64 folder ( depending on which system do you intend to use it ) got to the python folder.
-To install the Mindrove specific version of brainflow run the following command in your shell ( be aware of the ***dot*** at the end of the command ) :
+ To install the Mindrove specific version of brainflow run the following command in your shell:

-    pip install -U .
+    pip install mindrove-brainflow

 This will install the `mindrove_brainflow` package and you can access it ( examples are provided under the /examples/python folder )